A compost pile can help to provide your garden with the nutrients that it needs to feed you or to enjoy the beauty of the plant’s foliage and blooms.

 When starting your first compost pile, if you don’t have access to some extra soil then you can just use plant matter but this will take a little longer to decompose.

-You can purchase compost starters or activators, some of these products will boost the natural microorganisms in your compost pile, and they act like probiotics adding extra nitrogen and microorganisms to your pile.
+You can purchase compost starters or activators, some of these products will boost the natural microorganisms in your compost, and they act like probiotics adding extra nitrogen and microorganisms to your pile.

-Anything that is plant matter can go into the compost but doesn’t add any plants that have flowered so that there are no seeds in the compost.
+Anything that is plant matter can go into the compost but don’t add any plants that have flowered so that there are no seeds in the compost.

-Another thing that should not be added is wood chips because they require a lot of nitrogen to decompose or any plants that have any kind of plant disease.
+Another thing that should not be added is wood chips because they require a lot of nitrogen to decompose or any plants that have any kind of plant disease or seeds.